pythonindia/inpycon-blog/content/blog/kg_award_2016_nominees.md

 Slug: kg-award-2016-nominations
 Summary: Nominations open for 2016 Kenneth Gonsalves award

-PyCon India 2016 is keeping with the tradition of giving out the annual Kenneth Gonsalves Award.
+PyCon India 2016 is continuing with the tradition of recognizing exemplary work in the Python community in India.
+The contributions could be in the field of advocacy, development of the Python programming language and/or increasing the adoption of Python.

-This award is instituted by PSSI in the name of our late friend and mentor, Kenneth Gonsalves who passed away in August 2012.
-KG, as he was fondly known in the community, was the founder of the Indian Python Software Society.
+The recognition is in the form of the KG Award which has been instituted by the PSSI.
+The award is in the name of Kenneth Gonsalves, a friend, mentor and founder of the Indian Python Software Society.
+Kenneth, or, KG passed away in August 2012.

-This award is given for those who have done exemplary work in the community for development/adoption/advocacy of the Python programming language in India.
+The PSSI seeks and welcomes nominations for this award.
+If you would like to nominate someone who is deserving, please nominate them by clicking [->here](https://pssi.org.in/nomination/KG2016/) to submit nominations.
+Please ensure that you have adequate detail which highlight their contributions and their participation in the Python Community.

 **Past Years Winners**